 You do not need your own computer for this class.
-There are, however, four software packages that you might want to install on your own computer, if you have one.
+If you want to use your own computer, there are four software packages that you must install on it.
 They will allow you to work on the various class assignments away from the computing laboratory.
 The programs are: R, RStudio, LaTeX, and PsychoPy.
 All four are free.

-- R is a free, powerful, open source statistical platform that offers state-of-the-art statistical analyses and graphing of data (R Core Team, 2018). - RStudio (RStudio Team, 2016) is a user interface to R that is powerful, easy to use and overall better than the standard user interface that comes with R itself.
-RStudio is free and requires R to be installed. - LaTeX is one oldest the typesetting systems for making beautiful documents from plain text.
+- R is a free, powerful, open source statistical platform that offers state-of-the-art statistical analyses and graphing of data (R Core Team, 2019). - RStudio (Team, 2019) is a user interface to R that is powerful, easy to use and overall better than the standard user interface that comes with R itself.
+RStudio is free.
+RStudio requires R to be installed on your computer. - LaTeX is one oldest the typesetting systems for making beautiful documents from plain text.
 It is the de facto standard for publication of scientific documents in many fields and it is free.
-RStudio has popularized a simple way (R Markdown) to produce nicely formatted documents from plain text that allows you to produce formatted documents as pdf files (among other formats).
+RStudio has popularized a simple way (R Markdown, (Xie, 2014)) to produce nicely formatted documents from plain text that allows you to produce formatted documents as pdf files (among other formats).
 R Markdown documents can contain formatted text intermixed with R code.
-We will use R Markdown for homework and lab reports.
-In order to create pdf files from R Markdown you will need to install LaTeX on your computer. - PsychoPy is a free, open-source program that allows you to design and run experiments that use visual and auditory stimuli (Peirce, 2007, 2009).
+In this course we will use R Markdown for homework and lab reports.
+In order to create pdf files from R Markdown you will need to install LaTeX on your computer. - PsychoPy is a free, open-source program that allows you to design and run experiments that use visual and auditory stimuli (Peirce, 2007, 2009; Peirce & MacAskill, 2018).
 PsychoPy presents your stimuli, collects your data, and writes them into files that can then be analyzed by statistical programs, like R.

 Remember, you don't need these programs on your own computer unless you want to work on homework and lab reports in places other than Muenzinger D346, E311, or E0014.
-If you already have R and RStudio installed on your computer, please update them to the latest version (see below).
+If you have R and RStudio installed on your computer, update them to the latest versions (see below).